 UBTI – Unrelated Business Taxable Income in IRA Accounts

-– Traditional IRA, ROTH IRA and ESA – Detailed Matrix for Tax Year 2015 –
+– Traditional IRA, ROTH IRA and ESA – Matrix for Prior Tax Years –

 See Updates & Notes Below This First Upper Page Chart